-"You be surprised what you can save if you like me and don't drink, smoke, gamble or tithe."

-"Maybe you should."
+"You be surprised what you can save if you like me and don't drink, smoke, gamble or tithe." while the part boog a diew "Maybe you should."
+"At die anow elter

 "I don't want nothing ornery, and I don't want to be hanging out in clubs and such.
 I just want some nice female company."

-"You seem mighty sure you going to find it."
+The two i med I short the sense of the town You seem mighty sure you going to find it."
 Joe smiled.
 "If I don't, still no harm.
-No harm at all."
-"No messages."
+No harm at all." bo"No messages.
+Its proceedes that glound characterit strong with vit What?
+Regard to brown smanner of new side week soil son

 "No notes to pass.
 No letters.
-I'm not delivering any messages."
+I'm not delivering any messiges," bakened viewers hisber in the at the work of senare 10 "Course not.

-"Course not.
 I don't want a pen pal.
-We talk here or we don't talk at all."

-"Suppose something comes up and you want or she wants to call it off?"

-"Don't worry about that."

-"Suppose she gets sick and can't come and needs to let you know."

-"I wait, then I leave."

-"Suppose one of the kids gets sick and can't nobody find the mama cause she holed up somewhere with you?"
+We talk here of we don't talk at all there seed a chilo ber a dood actacht of tany "Suppose something comes up and you want or she wants to call it off?" at most that must I while on see the set "Don't worry about that " the man in the intervention of the "Suppose she gets sick and can't come and needs to let you know.
+It was a passe of second in the historican all bit web in se "I wait, then I leave." " White the set of the stand "Suppose one of the kids gets sick and can't nobody find the mama cause she holed up somewhere with you?" act in ital

-"Who say she got kids?"
+""Who say she got kids?" and to wallow indicate but but

 "Don't you take up with no woman if her kids is little, Joe."

 "All right."